UtrechtUniversity/iswitch/README.md

 # iswitch
 easy switching between iRODS iCommands configurations

-iswitch is a tool for switching between irods iCommands configurations.
-For example, for switching between different zones or different user accounts.
+iswitch is a script for managing iRODS iCommands configurations.
+It is intended for situations when you need to be able to switch easily between multiple configurations, for example if you need to work with multiple nonfederated zones or with multiple user accounts.
+The advantage of using iswitch is that you can switch between configurations with a single short command (e.g. `iswitch to production`), rather than having to adjust environment variables and log in again after every configuration switch.

 ## Installation

+iswitch requires Python 3.
+It has been tested with Python 3.6.x and higher.
-This tool requires Python 3.x.
-If you use an older Linux distribution, you may need to install it first.
-For example:
+If your Linux distribution doesn't include Python 3, you'll need to install it first.
+Example command for CentOS 7:

 ```
-yum install python3
+sudo yum install python3
 ```

 Put the iswitch script somewhere in your path.
 For example:

 ```
-sudo install -m 0755 iswitch /usr/local/bin/iswitch
+sudo install -m 0755 -g root -o root iswitch /usr/local/bin/iswitch
 ```

 Then initialize iswitch with the current iCommands configuration: